The first trimester is often filled with a range of emotions, heightened anxiety, shifting hormones, and it can be downright tricky.

 Man, was I wrong.
 So, so ignorantly wrong.

 My morning sickness (which is a misleading name as nausea and food aversions can strike at any time throughout the day) started around week five and lasted until week ten or so.
 I consider myself pretty lucky because I never threw up, except that one time I took my prenatal vitamins on an empty stomach like a total rookie.

 I mean it!

-I had to learn to not only listen to my body, but also to drown out the noise and opinions, and honor what my body needed.
+I had to learn to listen to my body and drown out the noise and opinions and honor what my body needed.